MikeTannenbaum/digital-garden-jekyll-template/_notes/what I need in a digital workspace.md

 ---
 title: what I need in a digital workspace
 ---
-> As of July 2021 [I've joined the team](https://www.linkedin.com/pulse/my-new-career-adventure-addressing-systems-change-our-mike-tannenbaum/) at [The Recycling Partnership](https://recyclingpartnership.org) as their [Director of Organizational Effectiveness](https://linkedin.com/in/tannenbaum). **Everything you read below is out of date** and applies to my life before joining The Partnership.
->
-> What I'm realizing right now, on Wednesday, August 18, 2021, is that my entire personal [[digital ecosystem]] needs to evolve to meet my new needs.
-I've been self-employed for ~6 years, working with dozens of teams in dozens of tools, but mostly with my own software stack.
-Now my personal work is so intertwined with my job's work that I need new ways of working *for myself*.
->
-> Specifically, I need to design a system for both myself and my team, individually as well as in intertwined.
-As I onboard myself to my new role, and build situational awareness, I'll consistently iterate and refine both systems until I find what works best. [**Subscribe for updates**](https://refinedmind.co/subscribe) if you want to stay up to date! ;)

----
-That said, I'm still thinking about this!
-This is The Refined Mind, after all—a never-ending work-in-progress [[digital garden]]—so let's go!
+### I need a space where I can:
+- Capture and recall what's valuable (ideas, links, etc)
+- Think, process, and progress ideas
+- Manage work, projects, and life operations

+### Another way of defining this is in three areas:
+1. Life Ops
+2. Work Ops
+3. Creative Output

+## Key Requirements
+The perfect tool isn't out there for me despite having spent significant time refining [[my digital ecosystem]], so I'm settling on a few key tools with distinct purposes:
+- Effectively manage the macro perspective of my life and projects to ensure priorities, responsibilities, and deadlines are met
+- Consistently produce creative output through a messy-yet-organized working environment and creative process

+### I've identified the key needs for what I want in a digital workspace
+I want to immediately see Today's Priority and Tasks, This Week's Priority and Upcoming Tasks, and anything else to keep me on track.

+I want [[peripheral cues]] of my digital work to help spark creativity and problem solving, such as artifacts hanging around that trigger my thoughts: sticky notes, scribbled ideas, marked-up books, and all the goodness that a typical analog workspace has.

-I need a space where I can think endlessly and capture what's worthwhile.
-I also need to be able to send clippings from anything I read: highlights from articles and books, worthwhile tweets, words on the internet I want to capture and queue for review.
+I need to be able to seamlessly send and recall clippings from anything I read: highlights from articles and books, worthwhile tweets, words on the internet I want to capture and queue for review.

-## I have two roles to consider
-1. Personal work + The Refined Mind
-2. The Partnership's Director of Org Effectiveness

-**These roles are incredibly intertwined and simultaneously hold both similar and unique needs.**
+> In short, I want to know where to go to find the information I need when I needed it.

+A place to store my research as I discover and learn new things.

+A place to put all my thoughts, ideas, wisdom, knowledge, practices, resources, notes, conversations, projects, and more.

+A place that lets me discover connections between ideas.

+A place that helps me generate novel ideas.

+A place that holds all of the digital notes I take:
+- Work notes
+- Life notes
+- Fleeting notes
+- Research findings
+- Project documents
+- Daily notes / Interstitial Journal

-## Key similarities
+## Desired Functionality
-1. Both roles are dedicated to designing, implementing, and refining productivity systems
-2. I'm fully invested in creating the best possible outcomes in both of my roles because I fully give a shit about my life, my planet, and my communities, and these two roles are now two sides of the same coin
-3. I lean on technology as much as possible for capture, recall, and automation

-### From a tech perspective, they both need to offer
 - Clarity of use
 - Speed of interaction
 - Extensibility and customization
 - Flexible organization and structure
 - Connectivity of notes and words
-- Excellent mobile experience
+- Seamless mobile experience

-## The differences
-### Personal productivity unique needs
+### Personal productivity needs
 [[I want somewhere to be My Workspace™]], and I want that somewhere to have what I consider critical capabilities:
 - Bidirectional links
 - Fast search